Markdown files

 Choose how to handle HTML content

 Markdown files can have HTML content inside.
 When the HTML content is in blocks of neighboring lines, you can import them as separate embedded files under the Markdown file.
-To do this, at the bottom of the Document import options window, check the Import embedded objects check box.
+To do this, at the bottom of the Document import options window, select the Import embedded objects checkbox.

 When a comment is not inside a HTML block (that is, it is between lines of non-HTML content), you can import it into the Markdown file itself.
-To do this, in the Markdown filter configuration's HTML section, check the Import top-level HTML comments as translatable check box.
+To do this, in the Markdown filter configuration's HTML section, select the Import top-level HTML comments as translatable checkbox.

-In the current version, memoQ can't import HTML comments inside HTML blocks.
+In the current version, can't import HTML comments inside HTML blocks.